 But of course, coming up with these strategies isn’t very easy, so in this article, we’ve talked about seven helpful voter outreach strategies to keep in mind during your outreach campaign.

 Strategize in Advance

 Having a firm idea of your objectives and planning well in advance is essential for your voter outreach plan.
-You not only are able to achieve your goals within the desired timeline but are also able to implement new strategies as you progress with your voter outreach campaign.
-Research indicates that organizations planning their activities in June or before (for the November elections), and beginning their voter activities by July were more successful in reaching out to and engaging with and voters as opposed to organizations who did otherwise.
+You are not only able to achieve your goals within the desired timeline but are also able to implement new strategies as you progress with your voter outreach campaign.
+Research indicates that organizations planning their activities five months before election day, and beginning their voter activities four months before the big day were more successful in reaching out to and engaging with voters as opposed to organizations who did otherwise.

 So when you set your goals, make them clear, attainable, and deadline-based so that you have a clear marker to go by.
 Examples of some objectives would be: educating people about the importance of voting, and spreading information about the voting process, right from voter registration to polling venues and important dates.

 The way you phrase your message when reaching out to voters can have a huge impact on the success of your voter outreach campaign.
 By encouraging people to “be voters” as opposed to asking them “to vote”, you can boost turnout: people associate the latter with a tedious task or chore, while the former phrasing appeals to their self-image and has a more positive effect.

 Also, use social pressure to boost voter turnout, by telling people that their vote is a matter of public record and that voter participation is expected to be high this year.

 You have a good chance of increasing voter participation because people usually want to confine to the social norm.
 For instance, if you tell them their neighbors would be voting, there’s a good chance they’d be influenced in doing so too.